 HISTORY OF TELETEXT

-Teletext was one of the most influential broadcast technologies of the 20th century.
-Born from clever engineering, it brought the information age into homes decades before the internet.
+Teletext was one of the most influential broadcast technologies of the 20th century, I think.
+Born from some really clever engineering, it brought the information age into homes decades before the internet.
+People forget how groundbreaking this stuff was, you know?

 1970s: THE EARLY DAYS

-BBC engineers developed the Ceefax system in 1972-1974.
-ITV followed with ORACLE (Optional Reception of Announcements by Coded Line Electronics) in 1974.
+BBC engineers developed the Ceefax system between 1972 and 1974.
+ITV followed with ORACLE, which stood for Optional Reception of Announcements by Coded Line Electronics in 1974.
+A bit of a mouthful, that.
 Both used spare lines in the TV signal to transmit text and simple graphics.
+Proper innovation.

 1980s: THE GOLDEN AGE

-Teletext exploded in popularity.
-TV manufacturers included teletext decoders as standard.
-Pages expanded to include games (Bamboozle!), holidays, recipe of the day, and more.
+Teletext absolutely exploded in popularity during the 80s.
+TV manufacturers started including teletext decoders as standard, and the pages expanded to include games like Bamboozle!, holidays, recipe of the day, all sorts.
 It became a household staple.
+Everybody used it, didn't they?

 1990s: COMPETITION ARRIVES

-The internet began to compete for attention, but teletext remained popular for its speed and reliability.
-ITV's ORACLE was replaced by Teletext Ltd. Interactive services expanded, including betting and shopping.
+Obviously the internet began to compete for attention, but teletext remained popular for its speed and reliability.
+ITV's ORACLE was replaced by Teletext Ltd. Interactive services expanded too: betting, shopping, all of that.
+It was holding its own.

 2000s: THE FINAL YEARS

 As digital TV grew, analogue teletext faced its end.
-The UK's digital switchover meant the death of traditional teletext.
+The UK's digital switchover meant the death of traditional teletext, sadly.
 Ceefax transmitted its final page on 23 October 2012.
+A grim day.

 THE LEGACY LIVES ON

-Digital teletext services continue on some platforms, but the original charm of those blocky graphics and page-flipping has been preserved in projects like QFAX, keeping the aesthetic alive for new generations.
+Digital teletext services continue on some platforms, but the original charm of those blocky graphics and page-flipping?
+That's been preserved in projects like QFAX, keeping the aesthetic alive for new generations.
+And for me, that's really important.
+You shouldn't forget where this stuff came from.

 RELIVE THE NOSTALGIA